Logo

 The stories of the Jewish victims of World War Two are showcased on the website in three thematic blocks: PEOPLE – OBJECT – JOURNEY.

 We wanted to capture the art of storytelling and relate the events that took place in the past in such a way as to transport the viewer.
 Usually, they only hear about this part of history through school lessons and TV.
 Using 3D objects and multisensory design, we aimed to create something special and to establish a new type of narrative.
-Our work was centred around the website’s aesthetic elements including not only precisely chosen typography, but also navigation buttons and other functional elements.
-We wanted it to be a “window to the past”.

 In the first part – PEOPLE – we begin the story by exploring the biographies of individual characters.
 It is not a gloomy, overwhelming and lengthy story.
 We have used simple, approachable language that allows us to delve into the personal threads of the characters’ lives while not creating unnecessary distance from the characters.
 The text is short, but informative and interesting.
 It gives us a better understanding of the problems faced by our protagonists, as well as their motivations, needs and emotions.